 - Dallas to Costa Rica for 20,000 Avios round-trip

 One person we’re working with lives in DC and has family in Birmingham, Alabama.
-This normally costs them 25,000 US Airways miles, but it will only cost 15,000 Avios after 3/31!
+This normally costs them 25,000 US Airways miles, but now only costs 9,000 Avios!

 Another person we’re working with lives in Atlanta and wants to go to the Caribbean.
 They can go round-trip to Nassau, Bahamas for only 18,000 Avios.
 Because there aren’t direct flights from Atlanta to Nassau on American Airlines, this would be priced out in Avios by the segment.
 It would cost 4,500 to go from Atlanta to Miami.
 It would then cost 4,500 to go from Miami to Nassau for a total of 9,000 Avios one-way.
 The return trip would be another 9,000 Avios for a total of 18,000 Avios round-trip.

 As shown in the last example, these flights are priced by segment.
-That’s why we say direct flights are best, but if you live a short distance from a major AA or US Airways hub, you can still get a lot of value out of these redemptions.
+That’s why we say direct flights are best, but if you live a short distance from a major hub, you can still get a lot of value out of these redemptions.